VSD-Devs/Devora/content/blog/the-ultimate-guide-to-website-security-for-small-businesses-in-2025.md

 ### ✗ Collecting Unnecessary Data

-Every piece of customer data is liability.
+Every piece of customer data is a liability.

 **Minimise data collection:**
 - Only store essential information